MonitoringPlug/monitoringplug/README.md

 Use the [GnuTLS](http://www.gnutls.org) library to check SSL/TLS related things.

 *  check_ssl_cert -- Check expiration and trust of a SSL certificate.
+*  check_x509_cert -- Check expiration date on a X509 Cert from file.

 IPMI
 ----